ASEAN does not recognize Myanmar's elections, which military-backed party claims to have won

 Also, a quarter of parliamentary seats were automatically reserved for the military — effectively guaranteeing control by the armed forces and its favored parties.

-Critics say the elections were neither free nor fair, but an effort to legitimize its rule after its forcible seizure of power.
+Critics say the elections were neither free nor fair, but were an effort to legitimize military rule after its forcible seizure of power.

+“Meaningful political progress in Myanmar requires a cessation of hostilities, inclusive dialogue and participation by all stakeholders,” Singapore Foreign Minister Vivian Balakrishnan said.
+“These preconditions are necessary for a government with legitimacy and a measure of popular support to emerge.”

 The Philippines holds ASEAN’s rotating chair this year, taking what would have been Myanmar’s turn after the country was suspended from chairing the meeting after the military's seizure of power.